stuvusIT/ansible_wordpress/README.md

 ## Role Variables

-The role has one top-level variable `wordpress_instances`, which is a list of dicts:
+The role has one main top-level variable `wordpress_instances`, which is a list of dicts.
+Additionally there are some global defaults (see `defaults/main.yaml`).

 ### General